IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

         This process will take a few minutes (in my case it took around 3-4 mins as this is a fairly large model compared to tinyllama) and your results may vary.
 Remember, this is a demo environment and models are few GBs in size.
 Models once downloaded won't be downloaded again as long as you are using the same storage (PV).

-8. If all goes well, you should see just 1 pod running.
+8. Provided the previous step completed without errors, you should see just 1 pod running.

     ![image](https://github.com/user-attachments/assets/854703df-2ca4-42ce-825c-30c49a94a050)

-9. Let's verify that the model running is granite!.
+9. Let us verify that the model running is IBM Granite.
 Click on the pod to enter the pod details view/page.

     ![image](https://github.com/user-attachments/assets/8a50c71b-4490-4bfe-8aaf-eafa25fdc05f)